cfpb/design-system/docs/components/cards.md

                     <p class="m-card_footer">
                         <a href="#">
-                            Learn more about bank accounts
+                            Learn more about credit cards
                         </a>
                     </p>
                 </article>